alfredorueda/Volkswagen-cleaning-robots-gh-actions/Readme.md

 The application has been developed using Java 17 and Maven.
 The tests are developed using JUnit 5.
 These dependencies are included in the `pom.xml` file.

-I tried to use Kotlin instead of Java, but I don't have enough experience with Hexagonal Architecture, so I decided to use Java...
-I think that's challenging enough :)

 ## How to run the application

 The application can be run using the main class: `com.volkswagen.robot.Main` or using the